 Entebbe

-3. Masindi Masindi is a beautiful rural town situated in the Eastern Region of Uganda.
+Masindi is a beautiful rural town situated in the Eastern Region of Uganda.
 It is famous for its hot springs and natural beauty, which makes it an ideal place to relax after a busy day visiting nearby attractions.
 There are many options for accommodation in Masindi, from simple lodges to more luxurious options.

 Masaka

-Masaka, the capital of Uganda and largest city in the country, is situated on a high plateau about 1,000 meters above sea level.
+Masaka, the capital of Uganda and the largest city in the country, is situated on a high plateau about 1,000 meters above sea level.
 The climate is temperate with a rainy season from April to September and a dry season from October to March.
 Annual precipitation ranges from 400-600 mm.
-In Masaka there are many tourist attractions including the Masaka Presidential Palace (built between 1907-1912), Murchison Falls National Park (established in 1948), Karema Market, Kyambogo Botanical Gardens and Kitante Hill Safari.
-There are also a number of hotels in Masaka offering both budget and luxury accommodation.
-Some popular places to stay include the Old Kampala Serena Hotel, Capital Hills Hotel, Kilimanjaro Premier Hotel and Windsor House Hotel.
-Masaka also has a variety of restaurants serving Ugandan as well as international cuisine.

 Gulu